 Electronic Communication or Media Devices: A student shall not possess or use an electronic device at times or in locations that are not permitted, or in ways that violate the District's Acceptable Use Policy.
-Consequence: Administrative alternatives through suspension.

 False Alarm: A student shall not knowingly cause a false fire alarm, or make a false fire, bomb, or catastrophe report, or tamper with fire or other alarm or emergency equipment in a way that causes or is likely to cause a false alarm, or causes or is likely to cause the equipment to be unable to transmit an alarm.